epomatti/aws-ec2-ha-cluster/README.md

 This user doesn't have KMS permissions, and the launch should fail due to that.

+Immediately after launching, the instance will go to `Shutting-down` state and terminate.

 ## 4 - Create the HA cluster

 CD into the `cluster` directory.